Ezward/Esp32CameraRover2/README.md

 - [ ] Implement map and path planning such that rover can use autonomous mode to travel from a specified location to another on the map.
 Think simulating a 4 block neighborhood with a perimeter road, 4 3-way intersections and a central 4 way intersections and at least one section of a gradual curve (rather than 90 degrees) so we can test smooth turning.
 - [ ] Combine path planning, autonomy, obstacle detection and collision avoidance to implment an autonomous package delivery vehicle in a simulated neighbor hood.
 Add a second autonomous rover.

+## Rover control

+## 4 Button Control
+In 4 button control mode, the rover has 4 movement commands; forward, turn left, turn right, and reverse.
+The speed command setS the speed of the motors.
+So when a direction command is given, the speed is based on the most recent speed command.
+Finally there is the stop command, which will stop the motors.
+- forward
+- turn left
+- turn right
+- reverse
+- stop
+- speed

+The browser application provides 4 buttons in the UI to send these commands to the rover.
+When a direction command is sent by clicking a direction button in the browser application, the command is send and the button turns to a 'stop' button and the other 3 direction buttons become disabled until the 'stop' button is pressed.
+This makes it visual obvious that the user should send a 'stop' command between movement commands.

+In addition, the browser application binds the arrow keys on the keyboard to send these commands to the rover.
+The arrows keys are mapped as you might expect; up-arrow = forward, left-arrow = turn left, right-arrow = turn right, and down-arrow = reverse.
+Note that the web code always inserts a stop command between movement commands to make sure there is no attempt to change direction dramatically (like directly from full forward to full reverse) that has the possibility of damaging the motor's gears.

+It is important to note that the left-turn and right-turn commands are really 'spin' commands in that the rotation of around the center of the robot, between the two wheels.
+If effect, it is like a 'turtle graphics' kind of turn.

+So 4 button control mode allows the bot to go forward or backward in a straight line and to spin left or right.
+Smooth turns are not really possible, but must be broken up into short strait lines connected with small turns (like approximating a circle with a polygon).

 ## Parts
 The parts are readily available from many suppliers.
 I will provide links to Amazon (fast delivery) and AliExpress (low prices), but there are other suppliers that you may prefer.
 Think of these links as a description of what you can get and about how much it will cost, rather than a suggestion for any particular supplier.
 You may also choose to buy two at a time as this will also save money if you want spare parts or a second robot.
 Also, it is sometimes easier to test code on parts rather than a fully assembled robot, so a second set of parts can be handy that way.